 One feature I really like about Descript is the easy way I can add assets to my media.
-I use it to add headings, titles, and captions in videos.
-If you add an asset, it appears as icons on the transcription, and what you can do is click on them to do further changes.
+I use it to add headings, titles, and captions to videos.
+If you add an asset, it appears as an icon on the transcription, and what you can do is click on it to do further changes.
 For example, if you have added the caption, you can just click on its icon, then you can change the font, font size, and color of the caption.

 And then finally, one thing that makes Descript so amazing is its options for publishing.
 If I choose to, I can publish the video I’ve finished editing as a web-based published video.
 Then, I can send people links to be able to watch it.
 There are also options to show the transcript and allow people to comment.

 Descript also allows me to do audiograms.
 If you buy the pro version, you can add your own backgrounds to the audiograms as well, which is amazing.
 And then, lastly, it gives me the option to export.
-I can export subtitles as a .srt file or as a Microsoft word document.
-Plus, you can export the media timeline in case you want to use another software to edit your content with.
+I can export subtitles as a .srt file or as a Microsoft Word document.
+Plus, you can export the media timeline in case you want to use another software to edit your content.

-If you need more help with creating videos, check out my King of Video Academy membership.
+If you need more help with creating videos, check out my YouTube For Business membership.
 I help small business owners and entrepreneurs to confidently create consistent video content.